deephealthproject/eddl/docs/sphinx/source/installation/build-options.rst

     Enabled by default.

     Why this?
 Because the Google C++ Testing Framework uses conditional compilation for some things.
-    Because of the C++ "One Definition Rule", gtest must be compiled with exactly the same flags as your C++ code under test.
+    Because of the C++ "One Definition Rule", gtest must be compiled with the same flags as your C++ code under test.
 Therefore, to avoid or fix potential problems, we have provide you with this flag in advance.